Board of Directors

 MBBS (1st Cls Hons), MHP, FRACMA, AFACHSM

-Dr John Menzies is an experienced hospital and health service consultant who has over 30 years experience in the health field both in Australia and internationally.
-He graduated with first class honours in Medicine at the Univ.
-Qld. and obtained a Master of Health Planning from the University of NSW.
-He is a Fellow of the Royal Australian College of Medical Administrators and is a senior censor with the College.
+Dr John Menzies is an experienced hospital and health service consultant who has over 30 years experience in the health field, both in Australia and internationally.
+He graduated with first-class honours in Medicine at UQ and obtained a Master of Health Planning from UNSW.

 Mr John Woodward

-BPharm (Hons), Adv Prac Pharm, BCPS, CGP, GAICD
+BPharm (Hons), Adv Prac Pharm, BCPS, BCGP, GAICD

-John is an advanced practice pharmacist who has practiced in the Sunshine Coast and Gympie area since 2004.
-He provides pharmacy consultancy services within a number of general medical practices in the region and also works in community pharmacy.
+John is an Advanced Practice Pharmacist who has practised in the Sunshine Coast and Gympie area since 2004.
+He provides pharmacy consultancy services with a number of general medical practices in the region and also works in community pharmacy.
 He has previous experience in hospital pharmacy.

 John is Chairperson of Sundale Limited, a provider of residential care, in-home care, retirement living, social house and rehabilitation services in South-East and Central Queensland.
 He is a Graduate Member of the Australian Institute of Company Directors.

 Shea Spierings is a Gangulu man, originally from Central Queensland.
 He is currently a Poche Scholar at the University of Queensland’s Poche Centre for Indigenous Health where he investigates Aboriginal men’s health, and the effectiveness of COVID-19 health messaging in Indigenous communities.

 Shea has significant experience advising and working in the Aboriginal Community Controlled Health Service sector, research sector, and youth sector.
 In 2015 Shea was appointed by the Australian Government to serve as the Australian Youth Delegate to the United Nations (UN).